databayes/Blog/index.md

 ---
+layout:
-Sue Bayes: Welcome to my blog
+title: Welcome to my blog
 ---

 About Me
+I need to learn how to use formatter!!

 I'm passionate about data, a Data Analytics Power BI developer and data fixer.
 I also work with R, Python, SQL, Excel & database dev - ask questions, see patterns & solve problems.